11.1. Local taxation – introduction

 11.2.1.
 Payments to Non-Resident Individuals

-As a general rule, remuneration paid by a Brazilian source for services supplied by non-resident individuals are subject to withholding income tax at the rate of 25%.
+As a general rule, remuneration paid by a Brazilian source for services supplied by non-resident individuals is subject to withholding income tax at the rate of 15 % or 25 %, depending on the nature of the service.

 11.2.2 Visas